Hash oil: Production

 Most of the solvents employed vaporize quickly and are flammable, making the extraction process dangerous.
 Several explosion and fire incidents related to hash oil manufacturing attempts in homes have been reported.

 Solvents used to extract THC are flammable or combustible and have resulted in explosions, fires, severe injuries, and deaths.

 Handling

-The LD50 for THC (Delta 9 Tetrahydrocannabinol) is not precisely known, as there have been no recorded fatalities.
 Hash oil can contain up to 80% THC, though up to 99% is possible with other methods of extraction.
 While health issues of the lungs may be exacerbated by use of hash oil, it is not known to cause side effects not already found in other preparations of cannabis.

 Storage

 When exposed to air, warmth and light (especially without antioxidants), the oil loses its taste and psychoactivity due to aging.
 Cannabinoid carboxylic acids (THCA, CBDA, and maybe others) have an antibiotic effect on gram-positive bacteria such as (penicillin-resistant) Staphylococcus aureus, but gram-negative bacteria such as Escherichia coli are unaffected.